Larry Gatlin & the Gatlin Brothers: Later work

 Gatlin's chart success declined greatly when a new breed of neotraditional country singers entered Nashville around 1986.
 New stars such as Dwight Yoakam and Randy Travis pushed Gatlin and other Countrypolitan vocalists out of the top 10.
 Gatlin recorded a duet in 1987 with country-pop singer Janie Fricke, but the song reached only number 21.
 He briefly signed with Universal Records in 1989, where he recorded his last singles.
 His last charting single was released in 1989, titled "Number One Heartache Place".
 Gatlin underwent surgery on his vocal cords in 1991.
 In concert, he had begun to struggle with the high falsetto notes that were featured prominently in many of his songs.
 After recovery, Gatlin worked briefly with an opera coach to rebuild his voice, and his vocals took a powerful operatic style.

 After more than a decade of singing together, in December 1992, the Gatlin Brothers embarked on a farewell tour before retiring to their own theater in Myrtle Beach, South Carolina.
 Gatlin starred in the Broadway production of The Will Rogers Follies.
 In 1994, Gatlin and his brothers opened a 2,000-seat theater in Myrtle Beach.
 In 1995, he played himself in the television movie about Dottie West's life, Big Dreams & Broken Hearts: The Dottie West Story.
 West had been killed four years earlier in an automobile accident.

 Along with celebrity biographer Jeff Lenburg, Gatlin wrote a memoir titled All the Gold in California that was published in 1998.
 In 1999, Gatlin toured and entertained troops of the 1st Cavalry Division in Bosnia.

 Since 2010, Gatlin has contributed to Fox News Channel and Fox Business Network as a political and social commentator.
 In 2010, Gatlin acted as substitute host for Don Imus on Imus in the Morning and on Fox Across America with Spencer Hughes on March 16, 2011.
 He also hosts radio shows for WSM, including a weekly gospel program, and the Grand Ole Opry spinoff Opry Country Classics.

+In 2023, Larry, Steve, and Rudy The Gatlin Brothers have released two new singles; "Fair Winds" and "Amazing' (What Just The Right 3 Minutes Can Do)."